 In recent years, US wholesaler Costco has added skylights and solar panels to its considerably-sized store roofs to reduce electricity needs, it’s introduced an internal recycling program for all the boxes that its suppliers use to deliver products, and it’s introduced new ranges, from its own wine brand to coffins.
 And all of these profitable moves came from suggestions by either employees or suppliers.

-By providing support from senior management and the right communication platform, organizations can capture feedback and ideas from the people who know their companies’ strengths and weaknesses best of all: their employees.
+By providing support from senior management and the right internal comms software, organizations can capture feedback and ideas from the people who know their companies’ strengths and weaknesses best of all: their employees.
 And, by the way, Costco has one of the lowest employee turnover rates in the whole of US retail.